pop-team/pop-java/docs/mixed-applications.rst

                      hasDestructor="true"/>
    </popjparser-infos>

-All the informations to compile the POP-Java application are now known.
+All the information to compile the POP-Java application is now known.
 Here is the command to compile it:

 **Compilation as .class files**